roguehistory/Hist_Digh3814/content/en/week/1/instructions.md

 ### Record and Reflect

+You may make your repository private **or** public.

+If you make it private, **make sure to 'invite user shawngraham'** to your repository so that I may view it.
+(See the [Github instructions](/week/1/github) for a reminder.)

 1. Being a digital archaeologist means keeping track of what you’ve done, as a gift to your future self (ie, so that when you come back to something, you can pick up where you left off).
 Make a new text document, and put into it any new terms you’ve encountered, commands you used, error messages you encountered, websites that helped, and so on: this document is a lab notebook, as it were.
 Bullet points and memos-to-self are fine.
-Put this text document into your private week one repo on github, along with any other files or digital things you happen to make.
+Put this text document into your week one repo on github, along with any other files or digital things you happen to make.
 Call it your ‘notes.md’.

 2. In a new text document, jot down some reflections - narrative, or bullet points, whatever works for you; both are fine.
-Call it ‘journal.md’ This document also goes into your private week one repo on github.
+Call it ‘journal.md’ This document also goes into your week one repo on github.

 Begin the reflection by quoting (w/ citation) one sentence from the readings that resonates with you: you don't have to explain why, but you might select something that is personally meaningful, or leaves you confused, or makes you happy, or intrigues you to know more... etc.